Judge Shelia Johnson in the 46th District Court in Southfield

 Arraignment on a Warrant in the 46th District Court

-All felony and most misdemeanors are initially charged when a complaint is filed in the 46th District Court and a warrant is issued.
+All felonies and most misdemeanors are initially charged when a complaint is filed in the 46th District Court, and a warrant is issued.
 Lawyers with experience in Southfield can occasionally get warrants set aside without an appearance in court.
-If a personal appearance is required, an attorney familiar with Judge Johnson will know the arguments that are most likely to persuade her to grant a low or personal bond.
+If a personal appearance is required, an attorney familiar with Judge Johnson, like those with LEWIS & DICKSTEIN, P.L.L.C., will know the arguments most likely to persuade her to grant a low or personal bond.

 Probation Violations with Judge Sheila Johnson